vijayabharathib/guest-writer/articles/2018-02-27-dockerized-workflow-ruby-on-rails-auth0-part2.markdown

 Within the pipeline, **create app** under staging area.
 Once you create the app, you'll have an option to **configure automatic deployment**.
 Select `staging` branch for automatic deployment and check the option to **wait for CI**.

 Now that your staging app is ready, click through to the detailed app page.
-There you'll have fine grained control over all aspects of the application.
+There you'll have fine-grained control over all aspects of the application.

 For now, add a **Postgres** addon under **Resources** tab.